Gluing Branes, I

 Higgs bundles with generic spectral covers are stable.
 If the spectral cover is smooth and irreducible, then the Higgs bundle does not have any Higgs sub-bundles.
 In the next subsection we would like to discuss stability when the spectral cover is not smooth and irreducible.

 Now we would like to compare this with the ALE fibration picture.
 The cylinder mapping is a construction in algebraic geometry, so the $F$-term data in the Higgs bundle description, the spectral cover description and in the ALE fibration can be mapped exactly.
 On the other hand, the hermitian-Einstein metric $h$ will not be diagonal and the gauge field $A \sim h^{-1}\del h$ will be non-abelian.
-This means that the $W$-bosons will be condensed.
+This means that the $W$-bosons (i.e. the off-diagonal components of the gauge field) will be condensed.
 On the other hand, in the `closed string' ALE fibration picture the $W$-bosons are extended solitons and do not have an off-shell description.
 This means that a true ten/twelve dimensional solution does not exist on the type II side, except perhaps in some fuzzy sense, as the light $W$-bosons are not properly incorporated in the effective action when the elliptic Calabi-Yau four-fold develops singularities and cannot be condensed in this description.
+In the Higgs bundle description the non-abelian degrees of freedom are included, and this is why the Higgs bundle `resolves' the singularities of the Calabi-Yau fourfold and provides a smooth weakly coupled description.